TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 13/2 Samuel 13.9.md

 ---

-And she took the pan, and poured them out before him; but he refused to eat.
-And Amnon said, Have out all men from me.
-And they went out every man from him.
+She took the pan, and poured them out before him; but he refused to eat.
+Amnon said, "Have all men leave me."
+Every man went out from him.